ExaESM-WP4/Containers-for-Scientific-Computing/04_hands_on_sessions.md

 - While container registries are best used for keeping and providing container images during active use, file-based deployments can be used for archiving or for sharing containers with machines that do not have access to a registry.

-- There also is a way of directly importing file-based docker images into Singularity.
+- There is also a way of directly importing file-based docker images into Singularity, which is relevant for multi-user systems.